vijaytholpadi/Appchaeologist/README.md

 ## Background
 Most of us (atleast the beginners) wonder how things are built under the hood when we look at certain apps.
-It may be the frameworks that an app is using
+It may be the frameworks that an app is using OR the kind of images and assets that might be bundled as part of the package.
+This shell script acts as a single command to execute on your target IPA and extract its contents.

 ---